If you own a website, you can use Google Analytics to track how many people visit that website and their behavior.

 What is Google Analytics?

 Google Analytics or GA is a free analytics tool that gives you information Insights into the performance of your website and/or application.
-It integrates with Google’s marketing and advertising products and platforms (including Google Ads, Search Console, and Data Studio), making it a popular choice for anyone who uses a variety of Google tools.
+It integrates with Google’s marketing and advertising products and platforms (including Google Ads, Search Console, and Data Studio), making it a popular choice for SEO experts and anyone who uses a variety of Google tools.

 Is Google Analytics free?